Mohammed Tawfiq Allawi: Politics

 Allawi participated in the Salah Al-Din Conference of opposition parties in 1992 and the London Conference in 2002.
 He was elected to the Council of Representatives of Iraq in the Iraqi parliamentary election of January 2005.
 He is a cousin of Ayad Allawi who founded the opposition Iraqi National Accord and went on to be the interim Prime Minister of Iraq from 2004 to 2005.

 In May 2006, Allawi was appointed Minister of Communications in the Al Maliki government.
 After fifteen months he withdrew from the government, citing the Prime Minister's practice of making appointments on a sectarian basis.
 He rejoined parliament and remained in opposition for the remainder of the government's term.
 He returned as Minister of Communications in the newly formed government in 2010, but also resigning after citing the interference of prime minister Nouri al-Maliki in his ministry.

 He has since remained as a public commentator on Iraqi political affairs, with a series of articles published in Iraqi media outlets and on his blog.

 Minister of Communications

 Allawi was twice minister of communications, from May 2006 until August 2007, and from 2010 to 2012.
-Both times he resigned from his position in protest against al-Maliki's sectarian agenda and political interference.
+Both times he left the position with a resignation.
+In 2007 he resigned and rejoined the parliament to replace a deceased member.
+In 2012, he resigned in protest against al-Maliki's agenda, describing it as sectarian and corrupt.

 One of Allawi's key policies was rooting out corruption.
 As communications minister, he implemented a policy that imposed strict anti-bribery terms on every company contracting with the ministry.
 These terms included that if the company was discovered to have paid a bribe to anyone in the ministry, a fine worth 30% of the contract would be imposed on the contracting company and the company would be blacklisted (preventing it from contracting with any government entity for three years).